Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work

 • editions of sculptures cast in materials that are different to the materials of the exhibited work.

-6.2 All prices stated on the Entry Form should include UK postage and packing for sending unframed prints from the edition to purchasers.
+7.2 All prices stated on the Entry Form should include UK postage and packing for sending unframed prints from the edition to Purchasers.

-7.1 Deposits for any work for sale will be taken in person at the RA sales desk, over the telephone, or, if you elect to make your work available for sale online, via the RA website.
+8.1 Deposits for any work for sale will be taken in person at the RA sales desk or, if you elect to make your work available for sale online, over the telephone, and via the RA website.
 Please note that all telephone and online sales are subject to special regulations for ‘distance sales’ under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (“the Regulations”).
 Please refer to the Terms and Conditions for Entry to the Summer Exhibition.

-7.2 When selling a print from an edition, it shall be made available to the purchaser promptly after the completion of the sale and in accordance with the Regulations as set out in the Terms and Conditions of Entry into the Summer Exhibition if the sale is made by telephone or online.
+8.2 When selling a print from an edition, it shall be made available to the Purchaser promptly after the completion of the sale and in accordance with the Regulations as set out in the Terms and Conditions of Entry into the Summer Exhibition if the sale is made by telephone or online.

-7.3 When selling an exhibited work by telephone or online, you should clearly inform the purchaser when they will receive the work after the close of the Exhibition and in accordance with the Regulations as set out in the Terms and Conditions of Entry into the Summer Exhibition.
+8.3 When selling an exhibited work by telephone or online, you should clearly inform the Purchaser when they will receive the work after the close of the Exhibition and in accordance with the Regulations as set out in the Terms and Conditions of Entry into the Summer Exhibition.

-7.4 In all other cases, purchasers shall be contacted promptly to complete the sale of the work and the purchaser must be kept fully informed of the progress of the sale.
+8.4 In all other cases, Purchasers shall be contacted promptly to complete the sale of the work and the Purchaser must be kept fully informed of the progress of the sale.

-8.1 Successful entrants to the Summer Exhibition will receive an invitation to the Exhibition Varnishing Day Reception, which takes place in the main galleries of the Royal Academy on Monday 4 June 2018 and is preceded by the Service for Artists in St. James’s Church, Piccadilly.
+9.1 Successful entrants to the Summer Exhibition will receive an invitation to the Exhibition Varnishing Day Reception, which takes place in the main galleries of the RA on Friday 31 May 2019 and is preceded by the Service for Artists at St. James’s Church, Piccadilly.

-8.2 Exhibitors will also receive an exhibitor’s card which admits them (with one guest) to the private views of the Summer Exhibition on 8, 9, 10 and 11 June 2018 and allows the exhibitor free entry to the Exhibition throughout its run.
+9.2 Exhibitors will also receive an Exhibitor’s Card which admits them (with one guest) to the private views of the Summer Exhibition on 6, 7, 8 and 9 June 2019 and allows the exhibitor free entry to the Exhibition throughout its run.

-9.2 At the close of the Summer Exhibition works that are exhibited must be collected from the RA between Saturday 25 August and Friday 14 September 2018 inclusive on presentation of your signed Removal Order (see the FAQs).
+10.2 At the close of the Summer Exhibition works that are exhibited must be collected from the RA between Saturday 17 August and Friday 6 September 2019 inclusive on presentation of the signed Removal Order (see the FAQs).

 Please refer to the Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work.